cabca/Linux-files/How to Install Steam on Arch Linux with pacman.md

-How to Install and Use Steam on Arch Linux https://linuxhint.com/install_steam_arch_linux/
+How to Install Steam on Arch Linux with pacman https://linuxhint.com/install_steam_arch_linux/

 <br>